tischfieldlab/fptools/docs/session.md

 ```

 ### Shape of `Signal.signal`
-Signal data can first be described by the number of samples it contains (i.e. the length of the array), and is retrievable by `Signal.nsamples`.
-The duration, as a wall clock amount of time, can be retrieved as a `datetime` by `Signal.duration`, and is equivelent to `Signal.nsamples * Signal.fs`.
+Signal data can be described by the number of samples it contains (i.e. the length of the array), and is retrievable by `Signal.nsamples`.
+The duration, as a wall clock amount of time, can be retrieved as a `datetime.timedelta` by `Signal.duration`, and is equivelent to `Signal.nsamples * Signal.fs`.

 A `Signal` can contain data from a single observation (in this case `Signal.nobs == 1`), or from muliple observation (typical in the case of the return from `collect_signals()`, in this case `Signal.nobs > 1`).
 In the case of a single observation, the shape of the signal will be 1D, while in the case of multiple observations, the signal will be 2D `(nobs, nsamples)`.